An electric water heater doesn't have an exhaust flue at the top and costs the most to run.

 Hopefully you will address your old water heater problems before it's too late!
 Halco has qualified, experienced energy experts than can help with anything from your water heater to the energy efficiency of your insulation, HVAC system and more.

-If you're lucky, you'll notice a small leak in time to have a new water heater, such as a tankless water heater installed.
+If you're lucky, you'll notice a small leak in time to have a new water heater, such as a tankless water heater or hybrid water heater installed.
 If not, you will likely end up with a leaking hot water heater and extensive water damage is a possibility.
-We are also experienced in installing solar thermal water heaters and other renewable energy solutions.
+We are also experienced in installing other renewable energy solutions.

 We are a home energy services company with the expertise to solve water heating problems in New York.
 Call or contact us online for a free water heater estimate and inspection to discover whether repairing or replacing your water heater makes the most sense.

 If you want to learn more about how different water heaters work and what your options are when replacing an old water heater, we can help.
-The five different types of water heaters are listed below.
+Some of the different types of water heaters are listed below.
 We are experienced water heater specialists, and our experts can help you choose the best water heater for your needs and budget.

 Click on the type you're interested in to learn more.